 Change can be difficult, but an ERP implementation can be transformative for an organization.
 That’s why having senior managers and leaders bought in and committed is so important.
 Managers need to play an active role in communicating about the changes, helping employees understand how their work may change and involving those employees in decision-making.

 Choosing an ERP solution is a considerable investment.
 It requires thorough due diligence to identify, evaluate and compare solutions from multiple vendors.
-Not doing enough due diligence can be costly.
 Many companies choose to use a third-party software consultant like NexTec to provide guidance and insights into potential partners.

 Your business has made it work.
 You’ve developed processes, invested in add-ons and customizations, created work-arounds and found a way to get the work done.
 But implementing an ERP is an opportunity for change.
 It’s time to rethink those workflows and be open to new ways of working.
-However, often businesses are reluctant to implement change in a way that maximizes the capabilities of the new ERP.
+Keeping an open mind makes it easier to implement change in a way that maximizes the capabilities of the new ERP.

 You’ve picked the right ERP platform that meets all the business requirements and leadership expectations.
 You’ve mapped data and developed a timeline for sunsetting legacy systems.
-However, without committing the resources to thorough testing and retesting, your ERP conversion could go off the rails quickly.
+It’s important to commit the resources for thorough testing and retesting, so your ERP transition stays on track.

 Budgeting for an ERP solution requires careful consideration of costs, including licensing fees, user fees and ongoing maintenance requirements.
 Other costs that should be factored in include training and staffing needs, both for the implementation project and ongoing.

 A successful ERP implementation begins and ends with the people.
 The organization needs to commit to training its people on the software – before and after implementation — so that they have confidence in their ability to use the features.

 7. Using your system to its full extent